 Computer labs are available in the Trible Library, McMurran Hall, Forbes Hall, and Luter Hall.
 Labs run Microsoft Windows and provide a variety of application software including department-specific software and Microsoft Office.
-Printing is available via the PrintAnywhere service and printers are located in the Trible Library, Luter Hall, McMurran Hall, Forbes Hall, the Freeman Center, the David Student Union, and Ratcliffe Hall.
+Printing is available from anywhere on campus using a mobile app or a computer with the Print Anywhere software.
+Printers are located in the Trible Library, Luter Hall, McMurran Hall, Forbes Hall, the Freeman Center, the David Student Union, and Ratcliffe Hall.
 See the Captains' Card Office for specific information on printing costs and locations.